nelangovan/dxh/README.md

 ### Installation:

 Still in alpha.
 Tested only in Linux machine.
-Assume you have installed salesforce_cli and SFDX already in your system.
+Assumed you have installed salesforce_cli and SFDX already in your system.

 npm i -g dxh